talemache/talemache.github.io/podcast.md

 permalink: /podcast/
 ---

-This is my attempt at working through life, creativity, and everything in between.
-Listen to it here, or on your favorite pod listening app.
+Welcome to the pod!
+Kick back, relax, and give it a listen here or on your favorite podcast app.

 <div class="podcast-intro">
   <img src="/assets/img/podcast-banner.png" alt="Ryan Wears a Hat" style="width: 100%; margin-bottom: 1rem;">